edly-io/forum/docs/decisions/0002-forum_v1_migration_to_v2.rst

       /:commentable_id/threads GET
       /:commentable_id/threads POST

-*  **Reason**: These APIs were not being used in the frontend, i.e., in the current discussion forum.
+* **Reason**: The ``Commentable`` APIs were found to be unused in the frontend, and the existing structure for handling threads and comments was deemed sufficient.

 5. filter_blocked_content Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *  The ``filter_blocked_content`` method is not migrated from Ruby to Python.
 This method was being used in ``threads`` and ``comments`` APIs.
-*  **Functionality**: It was filtering the body (content) of the post or comment and returning 503 if the body (content) matched with the blocked_hashes.
+* **Functionality**: This method was used in the ``threads`` and ``comments`` APIs to filter the content of a thread or comment by checking against a set of ``blocked_hashes`` stored in MongoDB.
+If the content matched a blocked hash, the API would return a 503 error.
-*  **Reason**: There's no clue or way of adding blocked hashes in the Forum v1 current implementation, i.e., in the current discussion forum.
-Thus, the body (content) of a comment or thread could not be matched and blocked.
+* **Reason**: There was no mechanism in place in the current discussion forum to add or maintain these blocked hashes.
+As a result, the method became irrelevant and was not included in the new system.

 Conclusion
 ==========

-The decisions made during the migration were guided by the current usage of the discussion forum, focusing on removing unused models and APIs to simplify the system and improve performance.
+The migration of Forum v1 to v2 involved several critical decisions focused on reducing complexity, removing unused features, and aligning with the current usage of the discussion forum.
+By eliminating redundant models and APIs, and shifting to a more performant database, the new system is streamlined and better suited to handle the forum's current and future needs.